yueanchih/tab_mayors/README.md

 2. Create Netlify account.

-3. In Netlify, create a new site and connect the repo to it.
+3. In Netlify, create a new site with the forked repo.
 It automatically builds it and gives you a URL.
 Keep it for the last step.

 4. Create FaunaDB account.